Toprun123/Platformer/readme.md

 ```bash
 pip install -r requirements.txt
 ```
-Then run The game using
+Then run The game using this
 ```bash
 python3 run.py
 ```